Access4Learning/sif3-framework-dotnet/README.md

 ## Version control history

+**??? ??, 2022 - 6.0.0 Upgraded to support .NET 6 and Entity Framework Core**

+- Made the IEnvironmentRepository interface public.
+- _***Backward Incompatibility***_ Updated the EnvironmentService class constructor to add an IEnvironmentRepository interface.
+- General code clean-up.

 **May 26, 2021 - 5.0.0 Enabled session tokens to be stored in a database**

 - Created a service for storing session tokens in a database using Entity Framework.